Nina Burleigh: Amanda Knox case and Italy

 In June 2009, Burleigh and her family moved to the Italian city of Perugia, where Amanda Knox was being tried on a murder charge, to write a book.
 Burleigh intended the story to be an exploration of young women's experiences and media portrayal in the modern world.
 The book was published in 2011 as The Fatal Gift of Beauty: The Trials of Amanda Knox.

 Melania Trump

-In January 2019, the London Daily Telegraph was forced to apologize and pay "substantial damages" for publishing an article written by Burleigh.
-The article, titled "The Mystery of Melania", was found to contain numerous fallacies. "[Melania] Trump often refers to opportunists out to advance themselves by disparaging her name and image," Stephanie Grisham, Trump's communications director, said in a statement to CNN.
-"She will not sit by as people and media outlets make up lies and false assertions in a race for ratings or to sell tabloid headlines."
+In January 2019, the London Daily Telegraph apologized and paid "substantial damages" for publishing an article written by Burleigh.
+The article, titled "The Mystery of Melania", was alleged to contain numerous fallacies. "[Melania] Trump often refers to opportunists out to advance themselves by disparaging her name and image", Stephanie Grisham, Ms. Trump's then-communications director, said in a statement to CNN.
+"She will not sit by as people and media outlets make up lies and false assertions in a race for ratings or to sell tabloid headlines".

-Burleigh, however, stood by the article in her subsequent book The Golden Handcuffs: The Secret History of Trump’s Women. “ On January 30, 2019 Burleigh's lawyers threatened the Telegraph parent company TMG with a lawsuit:
+Burleigh, however, stood by the article in her subsequent book The Golden Handcuffs: The Secret History of Trump’s Women.
+On January 30, 2019, Burleigh's lawyers threatened the Telegraph parent company TMG with a lawsuit:

 Personal life

 In 1999, Burleigh married Erik Freeland, a freelance photojournalist.
 The couple live with their two children in New York City.
+She is the daughter of author Robert Burleigh.